Home to School Transport Policy (0 to 25 Year Olds)

 • Income-related Employment and Support Allowance

-• Child Tax Credit – provided you are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190
+• Child Tax Credit – provided their parents/carers are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190

-• Universal Credit - with an annual earned income of £7,400 or less (after tax and not including any benefits you get)
+• Universal Credit - if they apply on or after 1 April 2018 their household income must be no more than £7,400 a year (after tax and not including any benefits they get)

 • The guaranteed element of Pension Credit